Financial assistance benefits for disabled people by state, including near you.

 Disability benefit programs that offer cash compensation

-Veteran disability compensation is a government grant or financial assistance that is paid to people that have served our country.
-If the disability is the result of injuries or diseases that happened while on active duty or that were made significantly worse by military service, then individuals will be able to benefit.
+Veteran disability compensation is a government grant that serves as financial assistance that is paid to people that have served our country.
+If the disability is the result of injuries or diseases that happened while on active duty or that were made significantly worse by military service, then individuals (or their families/spouses) will be able to benefit.
 The government disability programs can also help their families.
 Call 1-800-827-1000.

-• The federal government Social Security Administration will also accelerate the review, and approval, of disability applications from veterans as well as wounded warriors.
+- Veterans can get expedited disability reviews done too.
+The federal government Social Security Administration, which will have a office in your area, will also accelerate the review, and approval, of disability applications from veterans as well as wounded warriors.
 This is available to those that are classified as 100 permanent and total (or P&T) and that meet other conditions.
-The expedited process will allow them to receive their benefits and any cash compensation in less time.
+The expedited process will allow them to receive their benefits, including cash compensation, in less time.
 Continue with disabled claims for veterans.

-Heating or cooling bill assistance is provided to the disabled by the Low Income Home Energy Assistance Program (LIHEAP grants).
+Heating or cooling bill assistance is provided to the disabled by the Low Income Home Energy Assistance Program (LIHEAP grants) near you, in your state.
 While it is paid for by the federal government, applications are accepted at the state and local level.
-Many community action agencies administer LIHEAP grant money.
+Many community action agencies administer LIHEAP grant money (or your state’s version).
 Priority for any grants to help with electric bills or light costs is given to applicants with a disability or that will be at risk without their heat.
 Find more details on how the disabled can get grants from the LIHEAP programs.

-• Social Security Disability Insurance, or SSDI, pays cash assistance and other benefits people with a handicap.
+- Social Security Disability Insurance, or SSDI, is free government cash and other benefits for people with a handicap.
 It is offered to individuals, whether adults, teens, adults impacted by a stroke, or senior citizens that meet program terms.
 Individuals should really think of this program as insurance and it can be turned to when a serious medical condition, injury, or some other hardship prevents you from working or in somehow impacts your life.
+Call 1 (800) 772-1213 or find more details on SSDI. https://www.ssa.gov/disability.

-• Another option is Supplemental Security Income (SSI).
+- Another option is Supplemental Security Income (SSI).
 This is the second main federal government program for the disabled.
 While this may not be widely known, it is paid for by general tax revenues and not Social Security taxes.
 This program can assist the blind, aged, disabled and even their children that either have a very low or maybe even no income.
 SSI can help pay for housing, food, and clothing, among other needed items.
 It pay benefits based on what the applicant needs.
+Dial 800-772-1213 with more information on SSI disability benefits here https://www.ssa.gov/ssi.

-FMLA - This is short term medical leave that employers are required to give.
-There are certain financial aid programs, including some that include disability grants, which offer assistance to anyone on leave including expectant mothers, adults who are injured at work and others.
-The funds are for people injured at work, new moms or dads on FMLA (Family Medical Leave), woman who are pregnant, and others who need help paying bills.
+- FMLA is a form of short term disability.
+This is short term medical leave that employers are required to give to an employee with a temporary handicap.
+There are certain financial aid programs, including some that include disability grants, which offer assistance to anyone on leave.
+FMLA can help expectant mothers, adults who are injured at work and others.
+The funds serve as short term relief to those who can’t currently work and need help paying bills.
 Find more details on FMLA financial assistance programs.

-Temporary Assistance for Needy Families is a federal government funded program for the low income and adults who can’t work/are disabled.
-It can also assist the disabled.
+Temporary Assistance for Needy Families (or your state’s version) is a federal government funded program for the low income and adults who can’t work/are disabled.
+Some states also combine TANF with social security disability payments.
 TANF will provide financial assistance for basic needs such as shelter, rent, food, and medications.
 Any financial aid is provided for a defined period of time, usually up to 60 months.
 Find out more on Temporary Assistance for Needy Families - TANF.

 Low interest loans are available to individuals while they are waiting on a final decision from the Social Security Administration on their application.
 Or the money can be used in the period of time between receiving a monthly SSI disability check and when their bills are owed to a creditor.
-Emergency funds, or loans from the government will be issued by private companies, non-profits or government organizations for paying any number of expenses, including medical costs, food, or housing needs.
+Emergency funds, or loans from the government, will be issued by private companies, non-profits or government organizations.
+Disability loans can help with paying any number of expenses, including medical costs, food, or housing needs.
 Read more on loans for the disabled.

-Government cash grants are provided by various federal and state agencies.
-Several of them are focused on helping disabled veterans, but there are also resources for children, individuals living in poverty, newborns, stroke survivors and others.
-Find other help for stroke victims.
+Non-profit and local government cash grants are provided by various federal and state agencies as well as charities to people with a disability.
+Several of them are focused on helping disabled veterans, but there are also resources for children, disabled individuals living in poverty, newborns, stroke survivors and others.

-• Proof of disability or a handicap, financial need, and household income will required when applying, but the programs will help pay various bills.
-Disability funds will assist with expenses such as for travel, educational needs, utilities, housing costs, transportation to the doctor, and more.
+- Proof of disability or a handicap, financial need, and household income will required when applying, but the programs will help pay various bills.
+Disability funds will assist with expenses such as for travel, educational needs, energy bills, housing costs (rent or a mortgage), transportation to the doctor, and more.
 Read financial assistance from grants for the disabled.

 State regulations on utility disconnections may be able to assist disabled customers with keeping their heat, lights, gas as well as electricity on.
 A number of laws and regulations have been put into place by many states in order to ensure that residents with some form of verified medical condition have additional protections.
 This can include children, seniors, adults, and those customers with a life threatening condition or a handicap.
 Find your state utility disconnection laws.

-Applying for financial help or benefits to pay bills when disabled
+Applying for financial help or benefits near you to pay bills when disabled

 Applying, and being approved for a disability, is usually required in order to receive any type of financial assistance or government money (or even a loan).
-Some are financial resources administered by the federal government or states, and others are offered by non-profit organizations.
-In any case, it is often recommended that an individual formally apply for benefits before pursuing these options.
+Some are financial resources administered by the federal government (including Social Security Administration - SSA) or states, and others are offered by non-profit organizations.
 More on how to apply for disability.

 The application review process is done by a local Disability Determination Services (DDS) office and these are located in every state.
 Staff from those centers make the financial decision on whether someone qualifies for financial assistance or not.
 In some cases the federal government will deny your application for SSDI or Supplemental Security Income.
-The individual is always notified no matter what the decision is.
 Find more information on Disability Determination Services.

 There is a process in place to appeal this decision if need be.
-If your disability application is denied for some type of medical reason, then people will need to complete the Appeal Request and Appeal Disability Report, which can be found online.
+If your disability application is denied for some type of medical reason, then people will need to complete the Appeal Request and Appeal Disability Report which is online.
 Be prepared to document the specifics on your medical condition, any treatment you are undergoing, doctor visits or the results of tests.
 Learn more on the disability appeal process.

 Receive assistance in filing for disability from federal government regulated advocates or disability attorneys.
-Since about 60% of all applications filed are denied by the social security administration, using an experienced person to help in this process can be very beneficial.
+Since an estimated ~60% of all applications filed are denied by the social security administration, using an experienced person to help in this process can be very beneficial.
 In addition, filing an application or resubmitting a denied one can be complicated and take time.
 Find a disability lawyer near you.

 It can often take many months to be approved for financial assistance from any disability program.
 While they wait, many applicants often struggling to keep up with their bills and living expenses since the process takes so long to complete.
 There are some resources available though when the individual is in a crisis situation.
 Many non-profits and government agencies provide financial help while waiting on disability, and the support will last until their first SSI payment is issued is issued by the Social Security Administration.